xianqiming/NonGKI_Kernel_Build/README_EN.md

 - **syscall_hook_patches_early.sh**
     - Variable: None
     - This is the original version of the syscall patch, intended for situations where you need syscall functionality but the latest version fails to execute.
+Given that most KernelSU forks have been updated to at least Syscall 1.4, I will no longer maintain this patch in the future.
+However, I will keep the patch available for manual execution.
     - Reference: https://github.com/backslashxx/KernelSU/issues/5

 - **syscall_hook_patches_older.sh**